exrlla/exrlla/README.md

 ### 📫 About Me
 ------------
-- I'm a freshman student studying Information Sciences at the University of Illinois Urbana Champaign!
+- I'm a sophomore student studying Information Sciences at the University of Illinois Urbana Champaign!
 - I'm a designer and a coder!
 Take a look at my [work](https://estrellapopoca.uwu.ai/) here!
 - I'm a Software Developer at [Quant UIUC](https://quantillinois.com/), and at [Hack4Impact UIUC](https://uiuc.hack4impact.org/).
 I love coding for social good!
 Feel free to talk to me about ways to get involved!